 - Goldsmiths has committed to paying at least the London Living Wage since 2011

-- In response to student and staff campaigns, we brought our cleaning and security colleagues in-house
+- The College responded to student and staff campaigns by bringing cleaning and security colleagues in-house

 - We provide free confidential, 24/7 access to a Staff Assistance Programme, Staff Counsellor and also offer a wide range of wellbeing support